PENGUINLIONG/Writus/README.md

 ## Customize

 Writus has no finished views.
 The views need to be customized with page templates, otherwise you can see nothing via your browser.
 Please refer to [this wiki page](https://github.com/PENGUINLIONG/Writus/wiki/Templates) for more information.
-A example front-end project will be released soon.
+A example front-end project can be found [here](https://github.com/PENGUINLIONG/Writus-Example).